10 Tiny Changes You Can Make to Improve Your Grilling

 This grilling season might be your best ever!

-Add a hint of wood flavoring.
+Add a Hint of Wood Flavoring

 You don’t have to spend all day slow-smoking pork to get that smoky wood flavor.
 In Any Night Grilling, author Paula Disbrowe suggests soaking wood chips, then placing them with your grill’s hot coals.
 The smoke will bring bold flavor to grilled pork or grilled pizza!

-Use spatulas to skin a salmon.
+Use Spatulas to Skin a Salmon

 There are so many amazing grilled fish recipes!
-When you’re cooking fish that’s skin-on, the Char-Broil Great Book of Grilling suggests grabbing two spatulas to work some magic.
+When you’re cooking it skin-on, the Char-Broil Great Book of Grilling suggests grabbing two spatulas to work some magic.
 When the salmon’s fully cooked on the skin side, it should be easy to slide a spatula beneath the skin to remove it.